 CPC (Cost per Click) explained

 CPC (cost per click) is a metric that determines how much advertisers pay for the ads they place on websites or social media, based on the number of clicks the ad receives.
-CPC is important for marketers to consider, since it measures the price is for a brand’s paid advertising campaigns.
+CPC, also called PPC or pay per click, is important for marketers to consider, since it measures the price is for a brand’s paid advertising campaigns.
 The goal of marketers should be to reduce the price of clicks while also cultivating high-quality clicks, and consequently satisfied customers.

 CPC is the cost per click that an ad receives.
 It’s a metric that applies to all types of ads, whether they have text, images, or videos.
 It applies to ads that appear on the results pages of search engines, display ads, and ads that appear on social media, too.
 Thinking about CPC should be one of the Sponsored Products best practices used by brands, because finding an accurate bid on certain keywords helps determine the value of advertising campaigns.

 It’s important for brands to measure their digital marketing metrics, including comparing CPC vs CPM (cost per mille, or the cost per 1,000 ad impressions).
 The click-through rate (CTR) of an ad, landing page, or article is the rate of the number of clicks to another page that it receives.
 CPC is based on the number of actual clicks the ad receives, while CPM is based on the number of times an ad is viewed, regardless of whether customers click on it or not.
 Brands can use both metrics, considering the implications of each, for a more comprehensive view of the performance of their ad campaigns.